Asking Fast Radio Bursts for More than Reionization History: EoR Simulation Using grizzly

 We consider an EoR source model where the dark-matter halos with masses larger than $10^9 ~\MSUN$ host UV photon-emitting galaxies.
-We assume that the stellar mass of a galaxy ($M_\star$) is related to the host dark matter halo mass $M_{\rm halo}$ as $M_\star \propto M^{\alpha_s}_{\rm halo}$.
-We tune the ionization efficiency ($\zeta$) so that the reionization ends at $z\sim 6$.
+We assume that the stellar mass of a galaxy ($M_\star$) is related to the host dark-matter halo mass $M_{\rm halo}$ as $M_\star \propto M^{\alpha_s}_{\rm halo}$.
+We tune the ionization efficiency\footnote{The ionization efficiency is kept constant for a given simulation and assumed to be independent of $z$.} ($\zeta$) so that the reionization ends at $z\sim 6$.
 Note that all reionization models considered in this study are inside-out in nature.
 Our fiducial {\sc grizzly} model corresponds to a choice of $\alpha_s=1$ and spans from redshift $6$ to $15.6$.
-We consider a rapidly evolving \textit{Faster} and a slowly evolving \textit{Slower} reionization scenario which correspond to $\alpha_s=2$ and $\alpha_s=0.1$ respectively.
+We consider a rapidly evolving \textit{Faster} and a slowly evolving \textit{Slower} reionization scenario, which correspond to $\alpha_s=2$ and $\alpha_s=0.1$, respectively.
+Here, $\alpha_s = 1 + \alpha_\star + \alpha_{\rm esc}$, with $\alpha_\star$ and $\alpha_{\rm esc}$ representing the power-law indices of the halo mass dependence for the star formation rate and the UV photon escape fraction, respectively \citep[e.g.,][]{Park_2019}.
+A typical range of $\alpha_\star \in [-0.5,1]$ and $\alpha_{\rm esc}\in [-1, 0.5]$ leads to $\alpha_s \in [-0.5, 2.5]$.

 Next, we produce coeval cubes of $\XHII$ at $63$ redshifts between $6.1$ and $15.6$ for the aforementioned source model.
 We refer the readers to \citet{Ghara_2015a} and \citet{Islam_2019} for more details about these calculations.
-Finally, we used these coeval cubes of $\XHII$ to create the LC which accounts for the evolution of $\XHII$ with redshift.
+Finally, we used these coeval cubes of $\XHII$ to create the LC, which accounts for the evolution of $\XHII$ with redshift.
 The detailed method to implement the LC effect can be found in \citet{Ghara_2015b}.
 The reionization histories for the three different EoR scenarios are shown in Figure \ref{fig:elec_frac} while we present the corresponding LCs in Figure \ref{fig:lc_map}.
 The LCs clearly show the difference in the patchiness of the reionization scenarios.